-FPAS 5.04
+FPAS 6.04

-When the child study is for a youth, the program engages the youth in an assessment of:

-their goals;

-their understanding ofand interest in adoption;
+The organization engages children considering or planning for adoption in an age- and developmentally appropriate assessment of:

+their understanding of the meaning of adoption, the adoption process, and services offered by the organization;

-their concerns; and
+their preferences, goals, and concerns; and

 ways in which they can be involved in the process.

-NA The program does not work with youth considering or planning for adoption.
+NA The organization only provides services for infant adoptions.

+Interpretation: Other providers may have already discussed adoption with the child, sometimes before adoption is formally identified as a goal.
+Adoption workers should have strategies for their initial contact with the child and for engaging them in conversations over time about adoption.

-AS 5.05
+AS 6.05

 The organization identifies American Indian and Alaska Native children and has a process to ensure outreach and collaboration with the tribe or Indian organization to: